wujian16/RestaurantRevenuePrediction_ORIE6125/README.md

 The Final Project of ORIE 6125

 This is the github repository of the ORIE 6125 final project.
 The team members include: Sin-Shuen Cheung, Yan Deng, Jian Wu and Kecheng Xu.
 We will participate in an ongoing kaggle data science competiton: Restaurant Revenue Prediction.
 The desciption of the competition can be found https://www.kaggle.com/c/restaurant-revenue-prediction.
-The deadline of the competiton is may 5th, 2015, which aligns with the scheduling of the course.
+The deadline of the competiton is May 5th, 2015, which aligns with the scheduling of the course.

 Description of the data: TFI has provided a dataset with 137 restaurants in the training set, and a test set of 100000 restaurants.
 The data columns include the open date, location, city type, and three categories of obfuscated data: Demographic data, Real estate data, and Commercial data.
 The revenue column indicates a (transformed) revenue of the restaurant in a given year and is the target of predictive analysis.